 St. Croix County is experiencing an increased need for additional services to meet the needs of our growing County.
 We are the second fastest growing County in the state of Wisconsin.
 As the need for services increase, the need for space to provide those services also increases.
 To meet future needs of residents, the County proposed an expansion to the existing Government Center Building in Hudson.
 We began exploring the need for this expansion in 2012.

 This expansion will be the first major renovation of this building since it was built almost 30 years ago in 1993.
 This new expansion and renovation of the existing building is designed to meet the County’s needs for at least another 20-30 years.
 The expansion will support growth in the coming years and increase efficiency in the services we offer residents.
 This project is divided into 4 phases.
 Phase 1 is in progress.
-Phase 2 is seeking approval for funding by the County Board.
+Phase 2 was approved for funding at the County Board Meeting on March 1.

 Some important features of this expansion include:

 - Easy access to all departments

 - Space dedicated the Health and Human Services

 - Wide halls and elevators to improve accessibility